-The Warwick Classics Network is developing an ambitious project for Coventry City of Culture 2021.
-Our aim is to make the schools of Coventry the most culturally enriched in the country, offering equal opportunities to all pupils irrespective of background, with the goal of involving every school in Coventry in this ambitious creative project for 2020-2021.
-We currently have over 30 Coventry schools signed up for the project.
+We developed this ambitious project to tie in with Coventry City of Culture 2021, our aim being to make the schools of Coventry the most culturally enriched in the country, offering equal opportunities to all pupils irrespective of background, with the goal of involving every school in Coventry in this ambitious creative project.
+We currently have over 40 Coventry schools signed up for the project.

 Coventry has a unique heritage of cultural diversity and a rich present diversity of cultures, with over 100 languages spoken.
 But 18.5% of Coventry’s residents are living in the 10% most deprived wards in England, with significant social, economic and health inequalities between the wards across the city, and low levels of participation in arts activities with a lack of co-ordinated cultural programming across the city.

-Here at the University of Warwick we want to take the opportunity afforded by Coventry City of Culture 2021 to help tackle inequalities in the city through cultural programming and engagement.
-Our aim is to use Coventry’s heritage assets – such as the Herbert Art Gallery and Museum and Lunt Roman Fort - to help bring a wider range of subjects to the schools of Coventry, providing enrichment and cultural capital centred on Coventry’s unique ancient Roman past – the very beginnings of Coventry’s history and cultural diversity.
+Here at the University of Warwick we have taken the opportunity afforded by Coventry City of Culture 2021/2022 to help tackle inequalities in the city through cultural programming and engagement.
+Our project uses Coventry’s heritage assets – including the Herbert Art Gallery and Museum and Lunt Roman Fort - to help bring a wider range of subjects to the schools of Coventry, providing enrichment and cultural capital centred on Coventry’s unique ancient Roman past – the very beginnings of Coventry’s history and cultural diversity.
 Coventry is blessed with the Herbert Art Gallery and Museum, with a unique archaeological site at Lunt Roman Fort in Baginton, and extensive Roman artefacts also housed at the Warwickshire Museum in Warwick.
 We are planning to work with each of these institutions on this project to bring Coventry’s ancient world to life for the school children of Coventry and wider Warwickshire.
 We will also be working alongside the Warwick Manufacturing Group in the creation of a unique suite of resources based on Coventry's Roman artefacts.

 As well as creating this exciting project, with the help of the charity Classics for All, we aim to help give the schools of Coventry the opportunity of further increasing their cultural capital through the introduction of classics/ancient history onto their curriculum.
 At present about 25% of Warwickshire’s secondary schools teach some form of classics or ancient history, but the majority of these are independent schools, and we are keen to shift this balance and help Coventry develop the most open and ambitious curriculum in the country, available for all its children, irrespective of their background or income.
 We know that classics and ancient history can help provide the ‘Cultural Capital’ which Ofsted now require, and research has shown that exposure to Latin, for example, can help especially weaker students improve their vocabulary and learning skills (Alex Quigley, Closing the Vocabulary Gap).
 But above all, we simply want to make an interesting subject available to all of Coventry’s students, no matter what their background; to give every Coventry student the chance to study a broad curriculum and to engage actively in Coventry’s unique ancient heritage.
-In this build up to and celebration of Coventry City of Culture 2021, we want to use Coventry’s own unique multi-cultural past to unify all the school children of Coventry through their shared Roman heritage.
+We want to use Coventry’s own unique multi-cultural past to unify all the school children of Coventry through their shared Roman heritage.
 This will be a large project, whose central focus will be the involvement of every pupil no matter what background, with Widening Participation being the very core of this project’s ethos.

 In terms of Widening Participation, by 2030, Warwick are aiming to be regarded as one of the UK universities with the greatest impact on social mobility, through its ability to recognise, inspire, and enrich talented students from socially and economically disadvantaged backgrounds.
 This project fits in well with two of WP’s current strategies, the Experience Warwick Programme for KS3 and 4, and the Bright Stars at KS2, and we aim for this project to integrate with these WP activities to make the most of the resources and networks already available, and to help deliver the University’s WP targets.